to good people.

 His brothers sold him into slavery but – wait.

 Then he’s put in charge of the top Egyptian official’s house.

-The official’s wife lies to get Joseph in trouble and Joseph is thrown in jail.
+The official’s wife lied to get Joseph in trouble and Joseph is thrown in jail.

 God was with Joseph through all of the bad things that happened to him, making sure that he ended up exactly where he needed to be in order to fulfill his destiny.

-Joseph also saved the lives of his brothers who sold him into slavery.
+Joseph also saved the lives of his brothers who had sold him into slavery.
 This indicates the level of maturity and faith Joseph had acquired through his trials.
-What the brothers had done was evil, but God used it for good purposes.
+Joseph told his brothers, “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives. ” Genesis 50:20.
 Joseph could never have predicted the part he was going to play in the huge famine that was coming.
 God knew.
 And he was with Joseph every step of the way.

 Thank you, Abba Father.

 I heard this comment all the time when I was counseling, especially while working for doctors: “Why did God do this to me?!!!” they’d complain after being diagnosed with heart disease, diabetes or some other illness.
 Seriously, why did God do this?
 Did He force those bacon double cheeseburgers down your throat every day???
 Did He tie you down on that couch of yours and make you binge-watch that TV series instead of exercising?
 What about personal responsibility?